 Chambers has a strong tradition of judicial and public service, the ability and integrity of members having been recognised in appointments to all three branches of government – judiciary, legislature, executive – and international legal bodies.
 Key appointments include:

-In addition to judicial and public service, members have also played an active role in the administration of the Bar.
+In addition to judicial and public service, members have played active roles in the administration of the Bar.
 Many have been members of the Bar Council (or its predecessor the Bar Committee).
 Ronny Tong SC was Chairman of the Bar in 1999 and 2000, Rimsky Yuen SC held the same position in 2007 and 2008, Russell Coleman SC (now Mr Justice Coleman) was Chairman in 2009 and 2010 and Paul Shieh SC was Chairman in 2013 and 2014.
 Victor Dawes SC was elected Chairman in January 2022 and continues to serve in that role.